 You can contact Joe directly at email@example.com

 Danny began working with the Airsman-Hires Funeral Homes locations in White Hall, Roodhouse, and Carrollton during his senior year of high school in 2003.
 He knew at an early age that he had an interest in funeral service and helping others.
-In addition to being a Licensed Funeral Director, Danny also serves as a Deputy Coroner in Greene County, and serves on the White Hall Fire Department and First Responders.
+In addition to being a Licensed Funeral Director, Danny also serves as Coroner in Greene County, and serves on the White Hall Fire Department and First Responders.

 You can contact Danny directly at firstname.lastname@example.org